-Follow On Public Offering
+2021 Follow On Public Offering

-In November 2021, the Company completed its second underwritten public offering ("Follow-on Offering") in which 4,750,000 shares of the Company's common stock were sold at an offering price of \$25.00 per share pursuant to an effective Registration Statement on Form S-1.
-The net proceeds from the Follow-on Offering were \$111.1 million, after deducting underwriting discounts and commissions and offering expenses.
+In November 2021, the Company completed an underwritten public offering ("2021 Offering") in which 4,750,000 shares of the Company's common stock were sold at an offering price of \$25.00 per share pursuant to an effective Registration Statement on Form S-1.
+The net proceeds from the 2021 Offering were \$111.1 million, after deducting underwriting discounts and commissions and offering expenses.